-The oldest known reference to this traditional Peruvian sweet dates back to the 17th century, when the nuns of the Santa Clara Convent reportedly enjoyed it.
-It is known that initially, fondant was not used on tejas as it is today.
+The oldest known reference to the origin of this Peruvian sweet dates back to the seventeenth century.
+When, it is said, the nuns of the Santa Clara convent enjoyed it.
+It is known that, initially, fondant was not used for tiles in the same way it is used today.
+However, it was not long before the almibarada coverage was replaced by fondant or snowy.

-Like all recipes, even the most traditional ones, tejas have undergone changes and evolutions.
-While it is true that Tejas remain faithful to their origin, it is also true that they have undergone notable changes, such as the addition of a chocolate coating.
-This change dates back to the 1980s and has been a huge success, yet another success in Peruvian confectionery, thanks to renowned chocolatier Elena Panizo.
+Like all recipes, even the most traditional, tiles have experienced changes and evolutions.
+While it is true that tiles remain faithful to their origin, it is also necessary that they have experienced notable changes, such as the addition of chocolate coverage.
+This change dates back to the 1980s and has been a great success, marking another notable achievement in Peruvian pastry, thanks to the renowned chocolate of Elena Panizo.

 • One lemon.